 RIT’s Study Abroad program enhances your understanding of other cultures.
 You may study full time in RIT-affiliated programs in 20 countries around the world.
 You can elect to study courses in your major or fulfill liberal studies while gaining the experience of living and learning in a culture different from your own.
 Learn more at rit.edu/studyabroad.

-CET students have a unique opportunity to study at RIT exchange partner university, Dublin Institute of Technology (DIT).
-DIT is internationally ranked for the quality of its teaching and is located in Dublin, Ireland.
-Our engineering technology students can take a full semester of core technical classes at DIT and earn credit toward their RIT degree without increasing their time to graduation.
+CET students have a unique opportunity to study at RIT exchange partner university, Technological University Dublin.
+It is internationally ranked for the quality of its teaching and is located in Dublin, Ireland.
+Our engineering technology students can take a full semester of core technical classes at TUD and earn credit toward their RIT degree without increasing their time to graduation.
 They will also earn a co-op credit for a semester of study abroad at TUD.
 To learn more about DIT, go to http://www.dit.ie.

 Beyond the Classroom

 Along with student organizations available at the university level, the College of Engineering Technology also offers a variety of student-focused clubs, organizations, and activities.
 Many of our student clubs allow you to apply directly what you learn in the classroom to projects and activities with your classmates in fun, relaxed settings.
 Some of the college’s student clubs are:

 Women in Technology (WIT) offers women in science and technology-based majors at RIT a wide variety of opportunities and supportive resources.
 Administered through the College of Engineering Technology, you’ll find yourself in a supportive, exciting environment that values your perspective and enhances your experience, whether you are studying engineering technology, environmental sustainability, packaging science, or media arts technology.
 WIT hosts both academic and social activities to connect outside the classroom through their shared passion for technology applications.
 With an engaging and dynamic alumnae network, WIT provides opportunities to network with supportive alumnae about co-op and permanent employment.
 WIT also reaches to students in K-12 to encourage young girls to explore the many exciting career options available in the science and engineering and technology fields through Girl Scout Technology Days.
 To learn more, go to www.rit.edu/wit.